 The precision engineering of TGP’s Fireframes Aluminum Series creates narrow profiles and crisp sightlines, providing an attractive, modern alternative to traditional hollow metal frames for fire-rated applications.
 The flexibility to use custom aluminum face caps allowed the design team to further match the building’s clean, open aesthetic.
 DBVW Architects selected custom, H-shaped aluminum cover caps, creating a framing system with sleek, linear profiles.
 Design professionals can use the Fireframes Aluminum Series in applications requiring a two-hour barrier to radiant and conductive heat transfer.

 Pilkington Pyrostop is fire-tested as a wall assembly, allowing unrestricted amounts of transparent glazing.
 The product offers fire-ratings of up to two hours, and blocks the transfer of radiant heat, providing essential protection should students need to exit the building during a fire.
 Pilkington Pyrostop also meets the impact requirements of CPSC 16CFR1201 Category I and/or Category II – a critical performance benefit for glass used in busy stairwells.

 “Using fire rated glass for an entire exit stair enclosure isn’t something you see every day,” adds Redfern.
 “But the openness that TGP’s fire-rated frames and glass created fit well with our design aspirations.”

 Today, Johnson & Wales University Center for Physician Assistant Studies houses a gross anatomy lab, clinical skills practice lab, lecture hall and classrooms within its collaborative layout.
-It is pursuing LEED Gold certification.
+Finished in 2014, the building has received LEED Gold certification.